Higher-order derivatives of first-passage percolation with respect to the environment: Introduction

-The proof of Theorem \ref{talagrandGeneralization} relies on the Beckner–Bonami inequality from \cite{beckner1975} and \cite{Bonami1970}, similar to Talagrand’s original approach.
+The proof of Theorem \ref{thm|BoundRemainder} relies on the Beckner–Bonami inequality from \cite{beckner1975} and \cite{Bonami1970}, similar to Talagrand’s original approach.
 In our proof, we clearly separate probabilistic components from algebraic manipulations and extend the variance decomposition to gain higher powers in the denominator.
 The logarithmic improvement in the denominator is more transparent in our presentation due to this clearer separation between probability and algebra.

 We modified Talagrand's method by generalizing his operator $\Delta_i$ (denoted $\rho_i$ in \cite{benjamini2006}).
-Talagrand's operator is defined as where $\sigma_i(\omega)$ denotes the environment in which the passage time over edge $i$ is changed from its original value.
+Talagrand's operator is defined as

+where $\sigma_i(\omega)$ denotes the environment in which the passage time over edge $i$ is changed from its original value.
 Our first-order environment derivative $\partial_i$ is defined as This seemingly small change leads to significant improvements in clarity, particularly in identifying edges that belong to geodesics and those for which the environment derivatives are nonzero.
 In addition, the integration-by-parts formulas become much simpler with the operator $\partial_i$, as it is a more natural extension of the classical derivative than $\Delta_i$.
 If the denominator $(b-a)$ were introduced to normalize the derivative, the ordering of terms would align with the numerator $f\circ\sigma_i^b-f\circ\sigma_i^a$ of $\partial_if$.

 We generalize this environment derivative to higher orders, which allows us to make a tradeoff after applying the Beckner–Bonami inequality.
 This tradeoff improves the denominator from $\log n$ to $(\log n)^k$, but at the cost of introducing the $L^2$-norms $\|\partial_Mf\|_2^2$ of the higher-order environment derivatives into the numerator.
 As mentioned earlier, these $L^2$-norms are not easy to control.
 We hope that other researchers will explore the theory of environment derivatives further, as they show promise for deeper understanding and improved bounds.